Key Points:

 - Types - Bleached or unbleached.
 Both have had their bran and germ portions removed and are “enriched” by adding back some of the lost nutrients.
 Bleached has been chemically bleached while unbleached goes through a natural bleaching process.

-- Storage - If unopened, optimum shelf life is 30 years.
-If opened will last indefinitely.
+- Storage – Shelf life is 30 years.

 - Uses - Thickener in soups and stews, in sides or casseroles similar to how you would use rice.